odino/wasec/hsts/README.md

 # HSTS example

-Run this example with nodejs, through `node index.js`.
+Follow the common [installation instructions](https://github.com/odino/wasec#installation).
+Then, run this example with nodejs, through `node index.js`.
 You should also install [mkcert](https://github.com/FiloSottile/mkcert)'s root certificate with `mkcert -install`.

 You can then visit: